PojavLauncherTeam/PojavLauncher_iOS/README.md

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android, iOS, and tvOS, based off of zhouwei's [Boardwalk](https://github.com/zhouwei/Boardwalk) project.
 * Supports most versions of Minecraft: Java Edition, from the very first beta to the newest snapshots.
-* Supports Forge, Fabric, OptiFine, and Quilt to customize the experience with supported mods.
+* Supports Forge, Fabric, OptiFine, and Quilt for you to customize the experience with supported mods.
-* Includes customizable on-screen controls, keyboard and mouse, and game controller support.
+* Includes customizable on-screen controls, keyboard and mouse support, and game controller support.
 * Optimized for jailbroken and TrollStore devices to enable better capabilities.
-* Microsoft and demo mode support for logging into Minecraft.
+* Microsoft account and demo mode support for logging into Minecraft.
 * ...and much more!

 This repository contains the code for our iOS, iPadOS, and tvOS port of PojavLauncher.
 Looking for [Android?](https://github.com/PojavLauncherTeam/PojavLauncher)